Is Zinc Necessary for a Healthy Body?

 Recently, toxicologists have attempted to determine ways in which exposure to zinc can be harmful to human health.
 The general public ordinarily does not recognize zinc as being toxic, but to a toxicologist, everything is toxic.
 Water, salt, sugar, and cocoa are all toxic substances that have the capability of causing harm, or even death.
 The levels to produce toxicity in these substances are not normally encountered in everyday life.
 The same is true for zinc.
 In normal experience, people do not encounter zinc levels that could be a threat to human health.

 Zinc is known to play a critical part in numerous bodily functions.
 Over 300 enzymes in the body will fail to work without zinc.
-Low levels of zinc have been found in patients with heart disease, liver disease, some cancers, ulcer suffers, and in women who are pregnant, breastfeeding or taking oral contraceptives.
+Low levels of zinc have been found in patients with heart disease, liver disease, some cancers, ulcer sufferers, and in women who are pregnant, breastfeeding or taking oral contraceptives.
 Zinc appears to play an important role in regulating hormonal changes in the body.
 Inadequate zinc nutrition can lead to a number of problems.
-It is estimated that more than two billion of the earth's population suffer from some type of zinc deficiency.
+It is estimated that nearly 1.6 billion children and women of reproductive age worldwide are not getting enough zinc in their diet.
 Zinc deficiency may result from a number of factors, but the most obvious is an inadequate diet.

 Common signs of zinc deficiency are white flecks on the fingernails, and, in more severe cases, this is sometimes accompanied by horizontal ridges.
 Stretch marks may be another sign since zinc is vital to keep tissue elastic, and without enough, the skin sags and wrinkles easily.
 Foods that are rich in zinc include Atlantic oysters, red meat, and wheat germ.
 Red meat has a higher content of zinc than white meat.
 In other words, beef contains more zinc than chicken.

-If you are unable to achieve the RDA for zinc, a suitable alternative may be zinc supplements.
-Most multivitamins say they contain zinc, but usually, the quantity is very small and, again, they n1ay be bound to other substances that prevent absorption into the body.
+If you are unable to achieve the Recommended Daily Allowance (RDA) for zinc, a suitable alternative may be zinc supplements.
+Most multivitamins say they contain zinc, but usually, the quantity is very small and, again, they may be bound to other substances that prevent absorption into the body.
 Anyone who feels that he or she is suffering from zinc deficiency or could benefit from taking zinc supplements should consult a doctor.

 Human health issues associated with exposure to zinc should be viewed as a balance between the health effects associated with excessive exposure and those associated with deficiency.
 Excessive exposure to zinc can have adverse effects on human health, but these effects have no long-term consequences.
 Zinc deficiency affects a large percentage of the global population.
 Zinc is necessary for a healthy body.